-- AAAE Meetings and Seminars - As an accredited member, you receive one CEU credit for each hour, and a maximum of six credits for each day you attend business sessions at the AAAE Annual Conference or other AAAE seminars and workshops.
-You do not need to submit these CEUs, they will be applied to your account automatically by AAAE 60-90 days following the meeting.
+- AAAE Meetings and Seminars - Executive members receive one CEU credit for each hour, and a maximum of six credits for each day they attend business sessions at the AAAE Annual Conference or other AAAE seminars and workshops.
+These CEUs do not need to be self-reported.
+They will be applied automatically by AAAE 60-90 days following the meeting.

-- AAAE Webinars - You will receive one CEU credit for participating in any AAAE Webinar.
-You do not need to submit these CEUs, they will be applied to your account automatically by AAAE 60-90 days following the webinar.
+- AAAE Webinars - Members will receive one CEU credit for participating in any AAAE Webinar.
+These CEUs do not need to be self-reported.
+They will be applied automatically by AAAE 60-90 days following the webinar.

-- Local Management Courses - When attending a local instructional management seminar or meeting, you'll earn CEU credits at the rate of one per hour.
+- Local Management Courses - When attending a local instructional management seminar or meeting, members will earn CEU credits at the rate of one per hour.
 This includes events presented by the American Management Association and American Marketing Association, computer classes, local organization seminars, and flight training.

 - On-site Airport Training - On-site training, and other instruction provided by the local airport, is eligible for CEU credits.
 In lieu of registration documents, please obtain a memo from the airport director confirming that the training meets CEU standards.
 One hour of instructional time earns one credit.

 - College Courses - Full semester college courses which are relevant to your profession and duties are worth 30 credits per course.
 Accredited members also receive 30 credits for teaching a college course.